diogorborges/android-movieDB/README.md

 Using the Clean Architecture Use Cases in RxJava.

 ## Requirements
-GitHub
+  - GitHub
-Android Studio
+  - Android Studio
-Minimum API: 9
+  - Minimum API: 9

 ## Libraries Used
-Dagger 2;
+  - Dagger 2
-Retrofit 2;
+  - Retrofit 2
-OkHttp3;
+  - OkHttp3
-Glide;
+  - Glide
-Butterknife;
+  - Butterknife
-Stetho;
+  - Stetho
-RxJava.
+  - RxJava

 ## Features